Neural 3D Video Synthesis from Multi-view Video: Experiments

 \section{Experiments}

-We demonstrate our approach on a large variety of captured daily events, such as cooking, boiling water, playing with dogs.
-These contain challenging scene motions (topology changes, fast motions), varying illumination and self-cast shadows, view-dependent appearance (specularity and transparency) and highly volumetric effects (steam and flames).
-We also performed ablation studies, as well as quantitative and qualitative evaluations.
+We demonstrate our approach on a large variety of captured daily events with challenging scene motions, varying illuminations and self-cast shadows, view-dependent appearances and highly volumetric effects.
+We performed detailed ablation studies and comparisons to various baselines on our multi-view data and immersive video data \cite{broxton2020siggraph}.